terra-money/docs/docs/learn/glossary.md

 ## Tombstone

 To block a validator from participating in consensus or oracle voting.
+Tombstoned validators cannot rejoin the active set.

 ## Total stake